dalong0514/readnotes/20210102原文复制/2021001Social-Capital/2021001Social-Capital0107.md

 Thus, this measure is a relatively weak and conservative estimate of tie strength.
 The initial hypothesis is that, following Granovetter’s argument (1973, 1974), weaker ties (i.e., nonkin ties) tend to access better general social capital .

 However, the cultural context of Chinese society presents an alternative consideration.
 Much has been said about the significance of familial ties among the Chinese (Fei, 1947/1992).
 Some have ventured to suggest that familial ties constitute the meaningful core social structure in a Chinese society (Lin 1989).
-Because the Chinese definition of family

-Inequality in Social Capital 111

-extends beyond the immediate nuclear family to include multiple generations and multiple clan and marital linkages, it may well be that such extensive networks provide sufficient access to many parts of the society.
+Because the Chinese definition of family extends beyond the immediate nuclear family to include multiple generations and multiple clan and marital linkages, it may well be that such extensive networks provide sufficient access to many parts of the society.

 Further, in a society where formal institutions block many forms of legitimate access to resources, trust is paramount when interpersonal relations are evoked for utilitarian purposes.
 There is evidence (Bian, 1997) that stronger ties rather than weaker ties are preferred when seeking effective help in job searches.
 Thus, accessing power positions (Party cadres) in a state socialist system may signal informal access to resources that cannot be accessed through formal channels and processes.
 Such relationships are better if they remain informal and